Tim Purdon

-Timothy Q. Purdon is a lawyer who served as the 18th United States Attorney for the District of North Dakota from 2010 to 2015.
+Timothy Q. Purdon is an American lawyer who served as the 18th United States Attorney for the District of North Dakota from 2010 to 2015.
 He is now a partner at Robins Kaplan LLP.

 Education

 Born in Oakes, ND in 1968, Purdon moved to Ashby, MN with his family.
 After graduating from Ashby High School, Purdon graduated from North Dakota State College of Science in 1989 and from Minnesota State University Moorhead summa cum laude in 1991.
 He received his Juris Doctor from Hamline University School of Law in 1994.
 Following that, he clerked for Bruce Van Sickle, a judge on the United States District Court for the District of North Dakota.